-The purpose of this policy is to protect the health and safety of the students enrolled in the Athletic Training (ATP) Program as they participate in the didactic and clinical education experiences required by the M.S. in Athletic Training degree program.
+This policy protects the health and safety of students enrolled in the Athletic Training (ATP) Program as they participate in the didactic and clinical education experiences required by the M.S. in Athletic Training degree program.
 It is designed to provide students, preceptors, and faculty with a plan to assist in the management of students with infectious diseases as defined by the Centers for Disease Control and Prevention (CDC).
 This policy was developed using the recommendations established by the CDC for health care workers and has been adopted, with permission, from the Duquesne University Department of Athletic Training; the recommendations were established on the basis of "existing scientific date, theoretic rationale, applicability and potential economic impact."